Kotlin 2.0 — 2.3 · Android + iOS

 }

-Live monitoring, hot spots, timeline heatmap, stability analysis, and session history — all inside Android Studio.
+Live monitoring, hot spots, timeline heatmap, stability analysis, and session history — without leaving the editor.

 Monitor